 If you have any questions about donations, please contact us at email@example.com or (608) 849-4559.

-Donations for general operations are highly valued as these donations provide flexibility for the nine-member Board to apply donations in the organization's best interests and needs that support our mission.
+Donations for general operations are highly valued as these donations provide flexibility for the Board of Directors to apply donations in the organization's best interests and for the needs of the park that support our mission.

 For years, the Friends of Schumacher Farm have offered the annual spotlight events, Heritage Fest and Halloween at the Farm.
 The newly added Music Festival is quickly becoming another popular celebration.
 Workshops, nature hikes and educational events are also held throughout the year.
 Click the link below for brochure details on sponsorship levels and benefits.

 The capital campaign is an extremely important step in building the future of Schumacher Farm Park as a Dane County historical site.
 Information on future campaigns will be posted to this section as applicable.

 Note that the Center for Rural History opened in 2019 and is the direct result of a prior capital campaign.
 Contributors are recognized with a permanent wall plaque within the Center.
 Thank you to all who contributed and made it possible!